b-mitch/buymystuff/README.md

 <br>3.
 Open your favorite Postgres client and create a new database for your e-commerce app.
 Import bms.sql from the db folder of the BMS repository.
 <br> ![Set Up Client](./readme_images/client.png)
 <br>
 <br>4.
-Open your favorite code editor and create a .env file with the following format:
+Open the BMS main folder in your favorite code editor and create a .env file with the following format:
 <br>DB_USER=YOUR DATABASE USERNAME
 <br>DB_PASSWORD=YOUR DATABASE PASSWORD
 <br>DB_HOST=localhost (make sure this matches your database)